Autonomous vehicle tech company AImotive positions itself for sale

-SAN FRANCISCO Hungarian autonomous vehicle technology start-up AImotive, which has changed its name from AdasWorks, said on Monday it had expanded to Silicon Valley, opening the door to becoming an acquisition target.
+SAN FRANCISCO (Reuters) - Hungarian autonomous vehicle technology start-up AImotive, which has changed its name from AdasWorks, said on Monday it had expanded to Silicon Valley, opening the door to becoming an acquisition target.

 The company, which has raised $10.5 million in seed and Series A funding from investors including Tier One supplier Bosch and graphics chip maker Nvidia Corp (NVDA.O), opened an office in Silicon Valley.